Nauru Airlines

-Nauru Air Corporation, trading as Nauru Airlines (formerly trading as Our Airline and Air Nauru), is the flag carrier airline of the Republic of Nauru.
+Nauru Air Corporation, trading as Nauru Airlines (formerly trading as Our Airline and Air Nauru), is the flag carrier of the Republic of Nauru.
 It operates scheduled international services to other Pacific islands and Australia.
 Its main base is Nauru International Airport.
-Its head office is on the property of Nauru International Airport, Yaren District and its operations office is in Brisbane in the Australian state of Queensland.
+Its head office is on the premises of Nauru International Airport, Yaren District and its operations office is in Brisbane in the Australian state of Queensland.
 In August 2014, the airline changed its name from Our Airline to Nauru Airlines.

 History

 Nauru Airlines was established as Air Nauru on 17 September 1969, and started operations on 14 February 1970.
 Regular scheduled services commenced after the delivery in January 1972 of the airline's first Fokker F28 Fellowship twin jet, which was followed by a second.
 A Boeing 737-200C was added to the fleet in 1975 and a Boeing 727-100 entered service on 16 June 1976.
-Later in the 1970s the two Fellowships were sold and more Boeings were added to the fleet.
+Later in the 1970s, the two Fellowships were sold and more Boeings were added to the fleet.

 By 1983 the fleet included seven aircraft: two Boeing 727-100s and five Boeing 737-200s; since the entire population of Nauru at this time was about 8,000, the airline was in the position of having seating capacity equal to 10% of the Nauruan population.
-The airline also had a bad reputation for cancelling flights at the whim of its government owners, including using the Boeing 727s for low-level searches for Nauruan fisherman lost at sea while relatives on board were served alcohol by the flight attendants.
+The airline had a bad reputation for cancelling flights at the whim of its government owners, including using the Boeing 727s for low-level searches for Nauruan fisherman lost at sea while relatives on board were served alcohol by the flight attendants.
 From this high point (at least in terms of fleet numbers) the airline gradually contracted in size, leasing some aircraft and selling others.
-Five years later in 1988 the fleet consisted of three Boeing 737-200s with the one remaining 727-100 leased out to Trans Australia Airlines.
+In 1988, the fleet consisted of three Boeing 737-200s with the one remaining 727-100 leased out to Trans Australia Airlines.
 At this time the airline was badly affected by an industrial dispute with its pilots and was operating without a set timetable, a situation that lasted for several months.